-- 1. Date and time of record;
+- 1. Date and time of event;

 - 2. Identity of the person making the journal record; and

-- 3. Description of the record.
+- 3. Description of the event.

-5.4.2 Frequency for Processing and Archiving Audit Logs
+5.4.2 Frequency of processing audit log

-5.4.3 Retention Period for Audit Logs
+5.4.3 Retention period for audit log

-The CA SHALL retain, for at least two years:
+The CA and each Delegated Third Party SHALL retain, for at least two (2) years:

-- 1. CA certificate and key lifecycle management event records (as set forth in Section 5.4.1 (1)) after the later occurrence of: - 1. the destruction of the CA Private Key; or

-- 2. the revocation or expiration of the final CA Certificate in that set of Certificates that have an X.509v3 basicConstraints extension with the cA field set to true and which share a common Public Key corresponding to the CA Private Key; - Subscriber Certificate lifecycle management event records (as set forth in Section 5.4.1(2)) after the revocation or expiration of the Subscriber Certificate; - 3.
+- 1. CA certificate and key lifecycle management event records (as set forth in Section 5.4.1 (1)) after the later occurrence of: - 1. the destruction of the CA Private Key; or - 2. the revocation or expiration of the final CA Certificate in that set of Certificates that have an X.509v3 basicConstraints extension with the cA field set to true and which share a common Public Key corresponding to the CA Private Key; - 2.
+Subscriber Certificate lifecycle management event records (as set forth in Section 5.4.1 (2)) after the expiration of the Subscriber Certificate; - 3.
 Any security event records (as set forth in Section 5.4.1 (3)) after the event occurred.